-In my recent post about my walks off the grid and the potential start of a new photographic project, I had stated that I need to start carrying my Hasselblad film rig with me to continue this exploration.
+In my recent post about my walks off the grid and the potential start of a new photographic project, I had stated that I want to start carrying my Hasselblad film rig with me to continue this exploration.
 Which meant that I needed to remove the 150mm lens with the two extension tubes (above) that I am using for my Memory Pods project and then mount my 80mm lens.

 Fear not, I have been down this path before, so I quickly removed the film back and using a small tool, manually cocked the shutter and presto, the lens came off.
 Very nice.

-Uh oh, the 80mm lens will not mount on the 500 C/M body.
-First check to make sure the 80mm lens shutter was cocked; check.
+Uh oh, now the 80mm lens will not mount on the 500 C/M body.
+First check is to make sure the 80mm lens shutter was cocked; check.
 Then make sure the body was also in the same phase; check.
 Then what the heck was going on?
 Cotton picking Hasselbad jamnation!!

-So over to my favorite local camera shop who specialize in used camera gear and where I have purchase all of my used Hasselblad equipment.
+So over to my favorite local camera shop who specialize in used camera gear and where I have purchase most of my used Hasselblad equipment.
 They fiddled and fiddled and came to the same conclusion; the body was jammed and it needs to see a specialist.
 All of this just before the holidays.
 Normally a one to two weeks to get a quote from the repair shop but now I am looking at mid-January before I find out the prognoses as well as the cost of the fix. sigh.
-My oars for the 6×6 and film are temporarily out of the water.
+My oars for using the Hasselblad and film are temporarily out of the water.

 All the while a used Hasselblad 503cx was available at the shop (8+ quality).
 Nice feature about the newer Hasselblad body’s is the gliding mirror to reduce the mirror slap and it has the TTL for a specialized strobe (thinking it might work with my Norman studio strobes as well).
 Although tempting, I first need to figure out what’s happening with old 500 C/M body first, then consider replacement options if I need to go down that path.
 I would rather spend that same amount on a used Hasselblad 60mm CF lens.